software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > _"It's great that we now have the basic functionality for managing quizzes!
 What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes._
 >
 > _To be able to categorize quizzes, the teacher should be able to add a category.
 A category has a name, for example "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
+There should not be more than one category with the same name.
 There should be a form for adding a category and a separate page for listing the added categories.
 The category list should have a delete button next to each category, which can be clicked to delete the category._
 >
 > _The teacher should be able to choose the quiz's category while adding or editing a quiz.
-There could be a dropdown menu in both forms where categories are listed.
-It should also be possible to leave a quiz uncategorized by not choosing a category for the quiz.
-Deleting a category should leave the related quizzes uncategorized._
+There could be a dropdown menu listing all the categories in both forms, from which the teacher can choose the quiz's category._
 >
 > _Once we have this basic set of features for the teachers, we can start working on the student dashboard application.
 The student dashboard should have a page that lists the published quizzes with the quiz name, description, category and the date when it was added._
 >